Jantero93/Jantero93/README.md

-Lately I have been done mostly full stack things with TS, Node, Express, Vue/React, which is probably my the strongest stack.
+Lately I have been doing mostly full stack things with TS, Node, Express, Vue/React, which is probably my the strongest stack.
 I have done some backend with Spring.
 Also C# .NET back end is interesting, but I have not studied it yet.

 I don't have nothing against desktop or mobile developing, I just have not done them lately.

 Shortly skillset:

 >**Top**:<br>TS/JS, React, Vue, Node, Express